 Welcome again to another Logic Apps Best Practices, Tips, and Tricks post.
-Today, we will discuss how to call from Logic App Standard an API exposed in API Management from a different subscription using the in-app API Management connector.
+Today, we will discuss how to call an API exposed in API Management from a different subscription using the in-app API Management connector in Logic App Standard.

-- Because it is a built-in connector, it runs on the same computer as Logic Apps runtime, providing performance benefits at no extra cost.
+- Because it is a built-in connector, it runs on the same computer as the Logic Apps runtime, providing performance benefits at no extra cost.

 But there is a catch!
 By design, and with that, I mean using the Logic App designer when we are creating the new connection: